 Whatever the motivation, the vast majority of buyers are keen on overhauling the business, no matter the cost.
 This creates, at best, large turnover, because as the new owner ramps up growth and earnings with their eye on selling in a couple years, the overhaul creates a terrible work environment where employees bear the brunt of the immense pressure to grow.
 Big firms can handle this, but big firms aren’t buying small businesses.
 They’re buying large companies that run well enough that they can buy, push hard and exit within the 2 to 5-year time frame.

 It’s important that we clearly draw a boundary between overhaul and change.
 Change can be a very good thing.
 A new owner comes to the table with a fresh perspective, new energy and ideas to improve the business.
 There may be things in a successful business that just aren’t working and need to change.
 There could be new technologies or philosophies the old owner wasn’t interested in investigating.
-This is where change can be very good for the organization—provided the new owner takes the time to learn the business.
+This is where change can be very good for the organization.

 This all brings us back to the question of how to find a legacy buyer who will approach the business with a bit of humility, patience, a teachable mindset and a resolve to build relationships.
 Legacy does not play into the plan for the majority of equity firms seeking businesses to buy, flip and sell.
-An online search when you're selling a business isn’t going to bring up a bunch of buyers concerned with legacy.
-In fact, the odds of finding a legacy buyer on your own are slim to none.
-You need an insider who knows who the players are—this could be your broker, if they are deep enough in the market to know which potential buyers are going to preserve and build your business without tearing it down first.
+An online search isn’t going to bring up a bunch of buyers concerned with legacy.
+In fact, the odds of business owners finding a legacy buyer on their own are slim to none.
+They need an insider who knows who the players are—this could be their broker, if they are deep enough in the market to know which potential buyers are going to preserve and build their business without tearing it down first.